 It is very possible to get this amount from eating whole foods only -- But it will take work.
 Also, as you can see from the above numbers, getting all of your protein from regular food will also bring a lot of unnecessary elements like extra saturated fat.
 Yes, our goal to gain mass is to eat a lot of calories (including fat), but your main fat intake should consist of unsaturated fats that are liquid at room temperature like olive oil, flaxseed oil, sunflower oil and safflower oil.
 Whey protein supplements will help to give you the extra protein without the fat.

-Increased Strength and Decreased Recovery
+Increased Strength and Quicker Recovery

 In addition to a whey protein supplement, I recommend that everyone should be taking a multi-vitamin, plenty of vitamin C, and glutamine.
 Creatine can also be added if you are over 18.